Methodology

 Our methodology

-Below are the core principles we try to follow.
+Below are the core principles we try to follow, with reservations.
 This might change over time as we steelman the techniques but we had to start somewhere.

 1. Use structured reasons and arguments (Dutilh Novaes & Zalta, 2021; Walton, 1988).